 Weigh all dough ingredients (especially the flour) and add to the bread machine pan in the order listed:

-How to shape the dough for Cinnamon Twist Bread:
+How to shape the dough for this bread maker Braided Cinnamon Bread:

 Can I freeze this bread?

 Yes, you can freeze the baked twist.
 Always double-wrap.
 First, cover entirely with plastic wrap, then a plastic bag or a piece of foil.
 Use within a month.